Before you apply we encourage you to do the following:

 If you have any difficulties finding a school for your child then please contact us immediately and we will help.

-We keep waiting lists for all year groups for VC and C schools.
-If you are refused a place at one of these schools your child will automatically be added to the waiting list which runs until the end of the academic year the place has been requested for.
+We keep waiting lists for all year groups for VC and Community (C) schools.
+If you are refused a place at one of these schools your child will automatically be added to the waiting list which runs until the end of the academic year the place that has been requested for.
 We also maintain waiting lists for schools which are part of the Local Authority Coordinated Scheme.

 The waiting list is kept in order of the over-subscription criteria and if a place becomes available it is offered to the child that is ranked the highest.
 It is your responsibility to let us know of any changes that may affect your child’s position on the waiting list.